Mobile-Telematics/LoginAuthFramework-iOS/README.md

         NSLog(@"NEW refreshToken %@", newRefreshToken);
     }];

+Swift

+    LoginAuthCore.sharedManager()?.refreshJWTokenForUser(with: "jwToken",
+                                                             refreshToken: "refreshToken",
+                                                             result: { (newJWToken, newRefreshToken) in
+            print("Success Refresh jwToken & refreshToken")
+    })
 In response you will receive new `JWTtokens`.

 ### Get JWT for existing SDK users